Derilion/icarus/README.md

             brew install portaudio
             pip install pyaudio
         ```
+3. Install requirements from requirements.txt `pip install -r requirements.txt`
-3. Set up given tokens and configurations in `icarus_base/settings.ini`, a template is given in `icarus_base/example_settings.ini`
+4. Set up given tokens and configurations in `icarus_base/settings.ini`, a template is given in `icarus_base/example_settings.ini`
-4. Run `python icarus_base/main.py`
+5. Run `python icarus_base/main.py`

 ## Usage

 For general usage a given text or speech input will be processed and a response will be given on the same channel.
 By default a command line client is included and can respond to text queries based on the installed skills.

-The currently only supported hotword to activate voice itneraction is 'Jarvis'.
+The currently only supported hotword to activate voice interaction is 'Jarvis'.

 ### Installation of Skills
 Skill files need to be copied to the `icarus_base/skills/` directory.
 When Icarus is restarted it will automatically recognize skills and enable them.